On Asymptotics and Resurgent Structures of Enumerative Gromov-Witten Invariants: Introduction

-Asymptotics of GW invariants\footnote{Asymptotics of related enumerative invariants, such as Donaldson--Thomas or Gopakumar--Vafa invariants, and their relevance towards the computation of M-theoretic black hole entropies, have been addressed in \cite{kkv99, hkmt07}.}, with focus on the fixed-genus and large-degree regime, have been previously addressed in \cite{bcov93, kz99, k05, cgmps06, z08, mz11}, where leading exponential\footnote{References \cite{mz99, z08, mz11} address the asymptotics of Weil--Petersson volumes of moduli spaces of algebraic curves, with genus $g$ and $n$ marked punctures (which in some sense corresponds to addressing enumerative invariants of a point).
+Asymptotics of GW invariants\footnote{Asymptotics of related enumerative invariants, such as Donaldson--Thomas or Gopakumar--Vafa invariants, and their relevance towards the computation of M-theoretic black hole entropies, have been addressed in \cite{kkv99, hkmt07}.}, with focus on the fixed-genus and large-degree regime, have been previously addressed in \cite{bcov93, kz99, k05, cgmps06}, where leading exponential growth was found.
+A fixed-degree, large-genus analysis was done in \cite{z08, mz11}, albeit in a different set-up\footnote{References \cite{mz99, z08, mz11} address the asymptotics of Weil--Petersson volumes of moduli spaces of algebraic curves, with genus $g$ and $n$ marked punctures (which in some sense corresponds to addressing enumerative invariants of a point).
 Note that they find some (extra) factorial growth $\sim n!$, but which is associated to the (extra) number of punctures, $n$.
-In our context this number is $n=0$, as GW invariants arise from the free energy.} growth was found.
+In our context this number is $n=0$, as GW invariants arise from the free energy.}, also finding leading exponential behavior.
 To the best of our knowledge, the ``enumerative source'' of the free-energy factorial growth has never been addressed previously in the literature, and we start filling such gap with our present work.
 We shall investigate these different asymptotics in several examples, including both compact and non-compact CY threefolds.
 In particular, our analysis of the exponential growth along horizontal and vertical directions both recovers and generalizes some of the aforementioned previously-known results.
 The factorial growth is new, and relates to the B-model transseries with its plethora of nonperturbative sectors.
 Along certain diagonal directions we uncover an universal behavior which is common to geometries in different topological-string universality classes, and which is controlled by the large-radius instanton action.
 Asymptotic resurgence-like formulae may be written for the ``diagonal'' growth of GW invariants, with their growth dictated by nonperturbative information encoded in the free-energy transseries.
 In this sense, one should not wonder about transseries completions of GW invariants, but rather about decoding possibly new ``nonperturbative'' enumerative invariants, hidden inside the nonperturbative completions to the B-model topological-string transseries \cite{cesv13, cesv14, c15}.